-An acute attack of angle closure glaucoma is precipitated by pupillary dilatation leading to increasing iris and lens contact increasing the pupillary block.
-The increasing pupillary block leads to bulging of the iris acutely closing the angle between the iris and cornea thus obstructing the aqueous humor outflow track.
+An acute attack of angle-closure glaucoma is precipitated by pupillary dilatation leading to increasing iris and lens contact increasing the pupillary block.
+The increasing pupillary block leads to bulging of the iris acutely closing the angle between the iris and cornea thus obstructing the aqueous humor outflow tract.
 The intraocular pressure rises acutely leading to symptomology.

-Measuring an elevated intraocular pressure is diagnostic.
+Measuring of an elevated intraocular pressure is diagnostic.
 There is no need for any imaging studies.
-A basic metabolic panel should be checked if osmotic agents will be initiated for treatment.
-A gonioscopic examination by an ophthalmologist to verify angle closure makes the definitive diagnosis.
+A basic metabolic panel should be checked if osmotic agents are used in the treatment regime.
+A gonioscopic examination by an ophthalmologist to verify angle-closure makes the definitive diagnosis.
 Gonioscopy of the unaffected eye will reveal a narrow occludable angle given the anatomic predisposing factors to acute angle-closure glaucoma (See other issues for further discussion).
 Glaucomflecken (grey-white opacities on the anterior lens capsule) may be visible if previous attacks of angle-closure glaucoma have occurred.

 Initial medical therapy includes a combination of the following medications: